 In this section, we present a protocol, called sequential authentication (SA), that allows a party - called the sender - to send an encryption of its input along a predetermined path known to everyone, to a designated party called the receiver (not necessarily different from the sender).
 The security achieved by this protocol roughly guarantees that in case the protocol is aborted, the parties will identify two parties, one of which is guaranteed to be corrupted.
-Later, in Section 6 we show how to use SA in order to augment this security guarantee to achieve an IDPD-secure protocol, by repeated sequential calls to SA.
+Later, in Section 6, using sequential calls to SA we show how to use it in order to augment the security to obtain an IDPD-secure protocol.

 Let us first formally define the ideal world of SA.
 To simplify the presentation, we assume that cMPC is an additional party that will receive an output.
 Additionally, the parties have two common inputs, in addition to the security parameter.
 These are a path PATH and number of traps t.
-The domain of PATH is the set of all (non-simple) paths that goes through all parties, whose length is exactly7 $\ell := n^2$.
-To remove confusion with the parties themselves, we call the parties along the path relays and denote by Q_i the i^{th} party along the path (note that a single party may be multiple relays on the path).
-Furthermore, we call Q_1 the sender, and call Q_l the receiver.
+The domain of PATH is the set of all (non-simple) paths that goes through all parties, whose length is exactly $\ell := n^2$ .
+To remove confusion with the parties themselves, we call the parties along the path relays and denote by $Q_i$ the $i^{th}$ party along the path (note that a single party may be multiple relays on the path).
+Furthermore, we call $Q_1$ the sender, and call $Q\ell$ the receiver.